abelljs/abell-renderer/README.md

 <br/><br/>

-<p align="left">A template parser that lets you use JavaScript syntax to render loops, conditions, do maths, and require JSONs from HTML on build time.
+<p align="left">A template parser that lets you use JavaScript syntax to render loops, conditions, do maths, and require JSONs from HTML.
 Low level library used in <a href="https://github.com/abelljs/abell">abelljs/abell<a></p>

 ## 🚀 Installation & Usage